-TRAVEL SUGGESTIONS: It is a good idea to empty the holding tanks before leaving on a trip and as often as possible when traveling, to help keep weight within acceptable limits.
-A gallon of water weighs about 8 pounds and a full tank weighs about 260 pounds.
+TRAVEL SUGGESTIONS: It is a good idea to empty the holding tanks before leaving on a trip, and as often as possible when traveling, to help keep weight within acceptable limits.
+A gallon of water weighs about eight pounds, and a full tank weighs about 260 pounds.
 Try to carry only as much water as you will use when traveling.

-It is also essential to keep in mind when traveling that all items stored inside and outside the Oliver are secure, and all doors and drawers are secure.
+All items stored inside and outside the Oliver should be secure, as well as all doors and drawers.

-DO NOT add any type of rack or frame to the Oliver frame or chassis.
+DO NOT add any rack or frame to the Oliver frame or chassis.
 The alteration may result in unstable handling, be a safety hazard, could damage the Oliver Trailer, and void your warranties.
 In any case, the Oliver warranty will be affected.

-- Once you become familiar with loading your trailer, how to distribute the weight, and which items you normally carry, make a list and diagram you can use for future reference. - Plan your loading and storage so that emergency items are easily accessed. - Place heavier or breakable items on the travel trailer floor and lowest storage compartments for greater load stability. - Make sure these items are well packed and secured to prevent movement. - Take extra care not to overload the front and rear ends of the trailer.
-Place any light items in the upper cabinets. - Make sure to use packing material around breakable items such as plates and glasses in the cupboards if you will be towing over rough roads or terrain. - It is a good idea to use non-skid materials under heavier items to help prevent shifting. - Most new trailer owners tend to carry more supplies than they really need. - It is important to remember that each item added brings with it extra weight to tow and distribute.
+- Once you become familiar with loading your trailer, how to distribute the weight, and which items you carry, make a list and diagram you can use for future reference. - Plan your loading and storage so that emergency items are easily accessed. - Place heavier or breakable items on the travel trailer floor and lowest storage compartments for better load stability. - Make sure these items are well packed and secured to prevent movement. - Take extra care not to overload the front and rear ends of the trailer.
+Place any light items in the upper cabinets. - Make sure to use packing material around breakable items such as plates and glasses in the cupboards if you will be towing over rough roads or terrain. - It is a good idea to use non-skid materials under heavier items to help prevent shifting. - · Most new trailer owners tend to carry more supplies than they need. - It is important to remember that each item added brings extra weight to tow and distribute.